bimdata/documentation-old/doc_sphinx/platform/index.rst

    :align: left
    :alt: Screenshot of the Projects screen of the BIMData's Platform

-   Screenshot of the Projects screen of the BIMData's Platform

-Log in the Platform on https://platform-staging.bimdata.io The first screen you see is the Cloud List.
+Log in the Platform on https://platform-staging.bimdata.io

 .. topic:: `Add Content`_